MiloMessinger/HarvardWestlakeGame/techSpec.md

         Base class for both students and teachers.
     Variables:
         name: Player’s name (final)
-        role: Enum for role (Student or Teacher)
+        role: Enum for role (Student or Teacher) (final)
+        maxHealth: max amount of health for this player (final)
-        health: Player health value
+        health: current player health value
         inventory: Array of items in the player’s possession
         position: (x, y) coordinates on the map
         speed: Movement speed  (final)
     Methods:
-        move(): Moves the player based on WASD input interact(): Interacts with interactable objects using the F key pickUpItem(item): Adds an item to the player’s inventory dropItem(item): Drops an item in a player's inventory useItem(item): Uses an item from the player’s inventory takeDamage(amount): Reduces health based on interactions or events die(): Handles player death, respawn logic, and sends to the office
+        move(int direction): Moves the player based on WASD input. the int is measured in degrees like polar coordinates. it has to be a multiple of 45 (so you can only go orthogonally or diagonally. no 30 degree angle type shit) interact(): Interacts with interactable objects using the F key pickUpItem(item): Adds an item to the player’s inventory dropItem(item): Drops an item in a player's inventory useItem(item): Uses an item from the player’s inventory die(): Handles player death, respawn logic, and sends to the office
 3. Student (Inherits from Player)
     Purpose:
         Represents a student character.
     Variables:
-        assignments: List of assignments the student must complete
+        assignments: Array of assignment objects the student must complete
         classes: 2D array of each class a student has; one row contains the room a class is in and the other row contains the time that they must be there by (the array also contains free blocks and breaks, so that you can tell when a class has ended from the fact that the break has started.)
     Methods:
-        isInOffice: Boolean indicating whether the player is in the office completeAssignment(): Marks assignments as complete and rewards with credits or items createDisaster(item): Triggers a disaster event (e.g., fire, power outage) alertEscape(): Checks if the student can escape the school and alerts student (Like, if they've started a disaster and can now win, it tells the student that they can now win) craft(): Crafts a new item using items in inventory.
+        isInOffice: Boolean indicating whether the player is in the office completeAssignment(): Marks assignments as complete and rewards with credits or items alertEscape(): Checks if the student can escape the school and alerts student (Like, if they've started a disaster and can now win, it tells the student that they can now win) craft(item[]): Crafts a new item using items in inventory. goToOffice(): Screen filling out detention form, wait 30 seconds as they write, then respawn in the office draw(): Allows student to draw on the screen.
+Only available in the office. erase(): allows student to erase their writing.
+Only available in the office
 4. Teacher (Inherits from Player)
     Purpose:
         Represents a teacher character.
     Variables:
-        patrolPath: Path that the teacher patrols (final)
+        patrolPath: linked list of coordinates representing path that the teacher patrols (final)
         mainClassroom: Area where teacher spends most of their time while teaching students (final)
     Methods:
         patrol(): Moves the teacher in the patrol route until done or interrupted